geoffgould.net

 Buck retained his amusingly frenetic pace, working at getting it done as quickly and as efficiently as possible.
 The drive-through talent was wrapped at 2:40pm; the guys in the car had another shot or two, driving out of the parking lot.
 It is estimated this should be all set and complete around February, a cast/crew screening possibly at Sony Studios at which Buck is working again (I neglected to find out on what movie project on which he's working currently).

-Buck and Mike provided me with the official Milkshake website URL, and Buck reassured me he/they would get to me a list of who's playing what in the film.
+Buck and Mike provided me with the official Milkshake website URL (since then, no longer there), and Buck reassured me he/they would get to me a list of who's playing what in the film.

 Buck also indicated a low-budget direct-to-DVD project towards which he's working, to be shot in Utica, New York.
 I'm hoping it's a SAG Signatory project, so I can work on that as well,